TyeMcQueen/terraform-google-certificate-map-simple/README.md

       hostnames         = [ "honeypot", "api", "web" ]
     }

+## Without a GCP-Managed DNS Zone

+If your hostname(s) will not reside in a GCP-Managed DNS Zone that your Terraform workspace can make changes to, then you may want to use LB-authorized certificates in your certificate map.

+    module "my-cert-map" {
+      source  = "github.com/TyeMcQueen/terraform-google-certificate-map-simple"

+      map-name  = "my-map"
+      hostnames = [
+        "honeypot.my-team.example.com|LB",
+        "api.my-team.example.com|LB",
+      ]
+    }

+Note that we don't specify `dns-zone-ref`, we append "|LB" to the end of each hostname, and each hostname is fully qualified.

 ## Other Certificate Types

 Creating a certificate not using DNS authorization only requires a single `resource` block, so this module does not simplify all of those cases.
-But we do simplify the creation of simple LB-authorized certificates by just appending the literal string "|LB" to the end of a hostname.
+We do simplify the creation of simple LB-authorized certificates by just appending the literal string "|LB" to the end of a hostname, as noted above.

 And you can use other certificates that you create elsewhere in the certificate map that this module creates.
 Simply append to the hostname